 3. You may make a complaint either by telephone or in writing.
 The person to contact in Chambers will depend on the nature of the complaint.

 3.1.
 If you are dissatisfied with a barrister’s work, conduct or service you may wish to contact the barrister concerned directly as s/he may be able to achieve a resolution to your satisfaction without the need for you to embark on a more formal complaint.
 If you are dissatisfied with the work, conduct or service of a member of staff you may wish to contact the Business Director, who may be able to achieve a resolution that you find satisfactory.
-However you are not obliged to contact the barrister, or, as the case may be, the Business Director (currently Martin Dyke), before making a complaint.
+However you are not obliged to contact the barrister, or, as the case may be, Joint Chief Executive Martin Dyke, before making a complaint.